 (c) In the correct dosage.

-(77) "Service plan" means a written plan developed by the licensee, in conjunction with the resident and the resident's representative, if appropriate, which identifies, among other things, services that the licensee will provide to the resident based upon the resident's needs as determined by the Resident Assessment Tool.
+(77) "Service plan" means a written plan developed by the licensee, in conjunction with the resident and the [resident's] resident representative, if appropriate, which identifies, among other things, services that the licensee will provide to the resident based upon the resident's needs as determined by the Resident Assessment Tool.

-(78) “Service plan” means a written plan incorporated by reference in Regulation .03 of this chapter that is developed by the licensee, in conjunction with the resident or resident’s representative based upon the resident’s needs as determined by the:

-(a) Resident Assessment Tool: and

-(b) Nursing Assessment.

 (78) Sexual abuse" means a crime listed in Criminal Law Article, Title 3, Subtitle 3, Annotated Code of Maryland.

 (79) "Short-term residential care" means a stay, either continuous or intermittent, in an assisted living program of not more than 30 consecutive days from the date of initial admission, which cannot exceed 30 days per year.